FaizanKhanDev/nuxt-blog/README.md

 # generate static project
 $ npm run generate
+# How to Run the API link/Get the API Link

+$ json-server --watch db.json --port 30001
+ <h1> Run the db.json file on 30001 Port then you Will get the API data in your Ui App
 ```

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).